 We use daily data for the period 1999-2014 mostly to cover major financial crises and turbulent periods that took place during the last two decades.
 For this purpose, we make use of the generalized vector autoregressive framework developed by DY’ (2012) to assess the total, directional and net volatility spillovers among the selected global Islamic stock indexes and their conventional counterparts.
 The DY (2012) analysis performed because the forecast-error variance decompositions are invariant to the variable ordering.
 In addition, we extend the DY (2012) approach by choosing the conditional variance of an EGARCH model as a proxy of the daily volatility primarily to account for asymmetry in the volatility spillover patterns between those selected regional stock indexes.

 Our results based on the DY’ (2012) framework display rich interactions between the chosen global and regional Islamic stock markets and their conventional counterparts, implying that Islamic stock markets are not isolated from the global financial system shocks during normal periods.
-From the net volatility spillovers analysis among those global indexes, we uncover that Islamic indexes are recipients of volatility spillovers especially during the major global crises, which rejects the decoupling hypothesis For instance, some Islamic indices are net receivers of volatility spillovers from the DJI Asia, the DJI U.S (large Cap) and the DJI Eurozone.
+From the net volatility spillovers analysis among those global indexes, we uncover that Islamic indexes are recipients of volatility spillovers especially during the major global crises, which rejects the decoupling hypothesis.
+For instance, some Islamic indices are net receivers of volatility spillovers from the DJI Asia, the DJI U.S (large Cap) and the DJI Eurozone.
 In addition, the results show that the U.S. is the major volatility transmitter and contagion emitter because its markets are more closed to contagion than the other conventional markets.
 Our findings are in line with, some previous studies including Hammoudeh et al. (2014) and Akhtar et al. (2013) who examine more aggregated market indexes.

 Based on the estimated results, we found that around the crises the Islamic stock markets and its conventional counterparts are highly interconnected.
 The results suggest that the Islamic equities do not differ much from their conventional counterparts in terms of volatility spillovers and their response to the main volatility shocks.
 Put it another way, the Islamic finance system does not offer a virtuous cushion against financial shocks that affect the conventional markets or large diversification benefits for hedge funds.
 However, the analysis of the behavior of the net volatility spillovers between the Islamic and conventional markets over time unveils that the Islamic indexes move against conventional indexes during turbulent periods that affect major countries and regions such as the United States and the Eurozone.
 These results provide the supporting evidence for decoupling hypothesis for Islamic markets during the periods of financial turbulence.
 Furthermore, the more recent major financial crises in emerging countries such as Argentina and Brazil and Asian countries have a significant effect on the strength of the net volatility spillovers for the Asia/Pacific, US (all size markets), Canada, and Japan since their corresponding dummy variables are negatively signed and significant in the conditional variance equation.
 This result further indicates that the decoupling effect for the conventional and Islamic markets works during global crises.
 From a portfolio management perspective, the findings show that Islamic indexes can be employed as a hedge or a safe haven for the conventional indexes during extreme events.